danelahman/lograc-2022/README.md

 former code editor you need to manually install the corresponding agda-mode extension; the latter has its agda-mode plugin pre-installed.

-Most of the interaction with Agda happens via keyboard shortcuts.
+**Note 1:** Most of the interaction with Agda happens via keyboard shortcuts.
 Depending on which editor you chose to use, see the above agda-mode links for lists of these shortcuts (and minor differences between the two editors).
 We will of course introduce the most important keyboard shortcuts and train them into your fingers during the first lectures and exercises.
+For example, to load/typecheck an Agda file, one would use the `C-c C-l` command (to be read as pressing the `Ctrl` and `c` keys simultaneously, followed by pressing `Ctrl` and `l` simultaneously).

-**Note 1:** In both of these agda-modes it is possible to input unicode symbols.
+**Note 2:** In both of these agda-modes it is possible to input unicode symbols.
 This can be done by pressing `\` (backslash) and then entering the code for the desired character (e.g., as exhaustively listed